 What skills, experiences or abilities do you have that will make the greatest impact on your service to the UCMAA Board as it reaches out across the community and world to better engage UC Merced alumni?

-What extracurricular community involvement have you pursued either while a UC Merced student and/or as an alumnus/na to give back to your community and/or alma mater?
-Please elaborate on your role in these endeavors and any of their professional affiliations (ex: Rotary, Kiwanis, Chamber, RCO advisor, UCMAA Chapter Leader, additional boards).
+What extracurricular community involvement have you pursued, as a UC Merced and/or an alum, to give back to your community and/or alma mater?
+Please elaborate on your role in these endeavors and any of your professional affiliations (ex: Rotary, Kiwanis, Chamber, RCO advisor, UCMAA Chapter Leader, additional boards).

-Which Alumni Relations & UCMAA Pillar(s) would you work on as a board member – Advocacy, Community Impact, Lifelong Learning, Philanthropy or Student Support?
+Which Alumni Relations & UCMAA pillars would you work on as a board member – Connections & Mentorship, Philanthropy, and Community Mobilization?

 Overall involvement and engagement as an alumnus is a key factor in the application evaluation process.